decaporg/decap-cms/website/content/docs/nextjs.md

             - { label: "Description", name: "description", widget: "text"}
 ```

 Awesome!
-Everything should in theory be working now, but in order to actually view and edit the content with Netlify CMS, we need to add our page to a git repository and create a new Netlify site.
+Netlify CMS should now be available at ```localhost:3000/static/admin/index.html```.

-**Tip:** If you want to test changes made to your config.yaml file locally, swap out "git-gateway" with "test-repo" and navigate to ```localhost:3000/static/admin/index.html``` to view Netlify CMS locally (you can't make changes or read actual content from Git this way, but it's great to verify how things will look).
+Unfortunatly we can't edit our content just yet.
+First we need to move our code into a git repository, and create a new Netlify site.

-## Adding to Git and creating a Netlify site
+**Tip:** If you want to test changes made to your config.yml file locally, swap out "git-gateway" with "test-repo" and navigate to ```localhost:3000/static/admin/index.html``` to view Netlify CMS locally (you can't make changes or read actual content from Git this way, but it's great to verify how things will look).

-To make everything super-easy we'll create a new project at GitHub and create a Netlify site from there.
+## Publishing to GitHub and Netlify

-Create a new repository and follow the instructions on how to push existing files into a new respository.
+Create a new repository at GitHub (or one of the other supported git services) and follow the instructions on how to push existing files into your new respository.

 Now is probably also a good time to add a ```.gitignore``` file:

 ```